George Carlin's comedic journey takes the stage in HBO doc

 “The way George Carlin looked at the world and broke it down taught so many of us how to be comedians,” said Judd Apatow.
 “He injected the software into our brains about how to think as a comic.”

 Apatow and Michael Bonfiglio have teamed up to honor Carlin, the dean of counterculture comedians, by directing the two-part HBO documentary “George Carlin’s American Dream.”
-The first half of the two-part documentary airs Friday, with the second on Saturday.
+The first half airs Friday, with the second on Saturday.

 “For most people, he is on our Mount Rushmore of comedy,” said Apatow, whose contributions include “The 40-Year Old Virgin” and “Knocked Up.”
 “He is definitely one of the best thinkers but also writers and performers that comedy has ever had.”